Things to Do | Visit Chiba | Latest update:2023/11/27

-The coastline views and historic sites on offer at Mt.
-Nokogiri (Nokogiriyama) make it one of the most beloved sightseeing spots in Chiba Prefecture.
+The coastal views and historic sites at Mt.
+Nokogiri (also called Nokogiriyama) make it one of the most beloved sightseeing spots in Chiba Prefecture.
 With a quick ride on the “ropeway” cable car, visitors can access the hiking trails found on the grounds of Nihon-ji Temple, and along these trails is where you’ll find the mountain’s famed vistas and Buddhist monuments.
-However, for those travelers who enjoy an adventurous journey as much as reaching the destination itself, Mt.
-Nokogiri’s slopes are also home to a network of hiking trails which starts from the mountain’s base.
-The trailhead is located just minutes from Hamakanaya Station on the JR Uchibo Line, or the Tokyo Bay Ferry terminal, you can start a hike to the top that’s fun for just about any skill level.
+However, for those travelers who enjoy the journey as much as the destination, Mt.
+Nokogiri’s slopes are also home to a network of hiking trails starting from the mountain’s base.
+Just minutes from Hamakanaya Station on the JR Uchibo Line, or the Tokyo Bay Ferry terminal, you can start a hike to the top that’s fun for just about any skill level.
 The easy access and stunning sights make Mt.
-Nokogiri a great day-trip idea for those coming from not only within Chiba Prefecture, but also those coming from all over the greater Tokyo area.
+Nokogiri a great day-trip idea for those coming from not only within Chiba Prefecture, but also the greater Tokyo area.
 We created this guide so you can smoothly make your way up and back down the mountain with plenty of time to catch that evening train back home.

 Mt.
-Nokogiri originally earned its name, which means “saw mountain” in Japanese, due to its profile which was said to resemble the teeth of a saw.
+Nokogiri (literally “saw mountain” in Japanese) earned this title for its ridgeline that resembles the teeth of a saw from afar.
 The mountain was used as a stone quarry starting during Japan’s Edo period (1603-1867), and the sharp cuts into the cliff faces over hundreds of years have further accentuated its jagged ridges, and in some cases left behind sheer vertical cliffs.
-Even before you start your hike, you can admire these unique bluffs from the base of the mountain.
-One advantage to hiking the mountain, as opposed to taking the cable car, is that the hiking trails take you to places where you can get an up-close view of these imposing cliff faces.
+Even before you start your hike, you can admire these unique bluffs both from afar and near the base of the mountain.
+One advantage to hiking all the way up the mountain, as opposed to taking the cable car, is that it gives you access to the sections of trails where you can get up-close views of these dramatic cliff sides.